hotosm/docs/docs/projects/future-plans.md

   [Digital Public Goods](https://www.un.org/digital-emerging-technologies/content/digital-public-goods),
   support the development of them has huge potential for impact on the end users in our priority regions.
+- To facilitate this, we need to ensure that potential for contribution is well publicized and common knowledge.
+The onboarding process should be easy for new developers, plus we should be responsive and give back to users who continually demonstate their willingness to contribute.

 ## Reduced Code Duplication